-And although he has a small part in the film, which recently premiered at the ongoing 65th Cannes International Film Festival, Yashpal said that he is happy to be associated with the movie.
-"It`s like a guest appearance, I am doing three songs…So it`s more of an item boy role.
-I am not through out in the film but I am in bits and parts," Yashpal told PTI.
+Although he has a small part in the film, which recently premiered at the ongoing 65th Cannes International Film Festival, Yashpal said that he is happy to be associated with the movie.
+"It`s like a guest appearance, I am doing three songs...So it`s more of an item boy role.
+I am not throughout in the film but I am in bits and parts," Yashpal told PTI.

-A NSD (National School Of Drama) pass out, Yashpal has been in the industry for over a decade and has been part of many hits.
+An NSD (National School Of Drama) pass-out, Yashpal has been in the industry for over a decade and has been part of many hits.

 Yashpal also said he doesn`t think just because the movie has gone to Cannes, he will start getting good work.
 "I don`t think that if my film is going to Cannes then I will get better work...
 I used to think like this when I was new to the industry.
 When `Lagaan` released I had thought now I would get good opportunities but it doesn`t happen like this," he said.